maulanaakbardj/Home_Agriculture_Monitoring_System/ML/README.md

 * First let's download and organize the leaf disease dataset we'll use to retrain the model.
 Here we use an example of a leaf disease dataset image from Kaggle ( [plantdisease](https://www.kaggle.com/emmarex/plantdisease), [new-plant-diseases-dataset](https://www.kaggle.com/vipoooool/new-plant-diseases-dataset),[rice-leaf-diseases](https://www.kaggle.com/vbookshelf/rice-leaf-diseases) )

- * of several datasets combined into one [dataset](https://github.com/maulanaakbardj/Home-Agriculture-Monitoring-System/tree/main/ML/Data)
+ * Of several datasets combined into one [dataset](https://github.com/maulanaakbardj/Home-Agriculture-Monitoring-System/tree/main/ML/Data)

- * we use ImageDataGenerator to rescale the image data into float values (divide by 255 so the tensor values are between 0 and 1), and call flow_from_directory() to create two generators: one for the training dataset and one for the validation dataset.
+ * We use ImageDataGenerator to rescale the image data into float values (divide by 255 so the tensor values are between 0 and 1), and call flow_from_directory() to create two generators: one for the training dataset and one for the validation dataset.

  * On each iteration, these generators provide a batch of images by reading images from disk and processing them to the proper tensor size (224 x 224).
 The output is a tuple of (images, labels).